lsoft/BugTrackerPrompter/README.md

 A Visual Studio Extension to show the links to your bug tracker directly in your code.

-At the time Gitlab, and Redmine are supported.
+At the time Github, Gitlab, and Redmine are supported.

 ![Image 0](example0.png)